 Forward is defined as forks trailing.
 Reverse is defined as forks leading.
 See section three if necessary.

-- Switch the truck on with the key switch or optional keyless access system.
+- Switch the truck on.
 See "Turning the truck on and off" if necessary. - Raise the fork arms so that any load is clear of the ground. - Move the control handle into its operating range (A).

 Forward